-CHAPTER 5.0 AGRICULTURAL RESOURCES ELEMENT
+CHAPTER 5.0 - AGRICULTURAL RESOURCES ELEMENT

-As described in Chapter 2, the planning area largely consists of lands zoned A-1-N (General Agriculture Agricultural Intensive) and A-P-X (Agricultural Preserve Extensive) (see Figure 6).
-Agricultural uses are an allowed use in these zones and are not subject to any discretionary approval by the County Community Development Agency, except where building permits or property adjustments and divisions are required.
+As described in Chapter 2, the planning area largely consists of lands zoned A-N (Agricultural Intensive) and A-X (Agricultural Extensive).
+Agricultural uses are an allowed use in these zones and are not subject to any discretionary approval by the County, except where building permits or property adjustments and divisions are required.